Welcome to FS - Fall semester 2022

 Withdrawal from a course

 If students do not intend to complete a course in their timetable they must withdraw from that course.
 It is done by filling out a form at the office.
-The last day to withdraw from a course is Friday September 2nd.
+The last day to withdraw from a course is usually about two weeks after the semester starts and can be found on the school calendar.
 If a student has not withdrawn from a course before that date the student is enrolled in the course for the rest of the semester and will be registered as absent for lessons not attended.

 Computer passwords